 In this module, we focus on assigning all nodes to different clusters.
-Especially, for each node $x$ and each cluster $c_k$, we utilize the Student's t-distribution \cite{van2008visualizing} as the kernel to measure their similarity.
+Especially, for each node $x$ and each cluster $c_k$, we utilize the Student's t-distribution \citep{van2008visualizing} to measure their similarity.

-Here $q_{(x, k, t)}$ denotes the probability of assigning node $x$ to cluster $c_k$, and $v$ is the degrees of freedom (default value is 1) for Student's t-distribution \cite{bo2020structural}. $\boldsymbol{z}_x^0$ denotes the initial feature of node $x$, $\boldsymbol{z}_{c_k}^t$ is one clustering center embedding initialized by K-means on initial node features.
+Here $q_{(x, k, t)}$ denotes the probability of assigning node $x$ to cluster $c_k$, and $v$ is the degrees of freedom (default value is 1) for Student's t-distribution \citep{bo2020structural}. $\boldsymbol{z}_x^0$ denotes the initial feature of node $x$, $\boldsymbol{z}_{c_k}^t$ is one clustering center embedding initialized by K-means on initial node features.

 Considering that $q_{(x, k, t)}$ and $\boldsymbol{z}_x^0$ need to be as reliable as possible, and not all temporal graph datasets provide original features to ensure such reliability.
-Therefore, we select the classical method node2vec to generate initial features for nodes by mining the graph structure, which is equivalent to the pre-training.
-Note that many graph clustering methods use classical model pre-train to generate initialized clustering centers, such as SDCN \cite{bo2020structural} utilizes AE, DFCN \cite{tu2021deep} and DCRN \cite{liu2022DCRN} utilize GAE, etc. Our choice of node2vec is also not deliberate, and other classical methods can be used as well.
+We select the classical method node2vec \citep{grover2016node2vec} to generate initial features for nodes by mining the graph structure, which is equivalent to the pre-training.
+Note that many graph clustering methods use classical model pre-train to generate initialized clustering centers, such as SDCN \citep{bo2020structural} utilizes AE, DFCN \citep{tu2021deep} and DCRN \citep{liu2022DCRN} utilize GAE, etc. Our selection of node2vec is not deliberate, and can be replaced by any other methods.

-After calculating the soft assignment distribution, we aim to optimize the node embeddings by learning from the high-confidence assignments.
-In particular, we encourage all nodes to get closer to cluster centers, thus the target distribution $p_{(x, k, t)}$ at time $t$ can be calculated as follows.
+After calculating the initial probability, we aim to optimize the node embeddings by learning from the high-confidence assignments.
+In particular, we encourage all nodes to get closer to cluster centers, thus the target distribution $p_{(x, k, t)}$ at time $t$ can be sharpened as follows.

-The target distribution squares and normalizes each node-cluster pair in the assignment distribution to encourage the assignments to have higher confidence, then we can consider it as the "correct" distribution.
-We introduce the KL divergence \cite{kullback1951on} to the node-level distribution loss, where the real-time assignment distribution is aligned with the target distribution.
+The target distribution squares and normalizes each node-cluster pair in the assignment distribution to encourage the assignments to have higher confidence, then we can consider it as the ``correct'' distribution.
+We introduce the KL divergence \citep{kullback1951on} to the node-level distribution loss, where the real-time assignment distribution is aligned with the target distribution.

 Note that $q'_{(x,k,t)}$ is calculated from node embeddings and can change with the update of node embeddings.
 This loss function aims to encourage the real-time assignment distribution as close as possible to the target distribution, so that the node embeddings can be more suitable for clustering.